TrellixVulnTeam/swahilipython_SCMU/Doc/library/multiprocessing.rst

    .. method:: imap_unordered(func, iterable[, chunksize])

-      The same as :meth:`imap` except that the ordering of the results from the returned iterator should be considered arbitrary.
+      The same as :meth:`imap` except that the ordering of the results kutoka the returned iterator should be considered arbitrary.
 (Only when there is only one worker process is the order guaranteed to be "correct".)